bugratufan/txt2hex/README.md

 # Text to Hex Converter for Memory Initialization
 This script is for text binary format to hexadecimal (with address value on each line) conversion to create  memory initialization file.
+It is compatible with **python2**.